 What is Stormwater?

 Stormwater is rain, melting snow, and ice that flows across the surface.
 We usually think of stormwater management in urban settings, but it is important in all developments.

 In rural settings, stormwater is often managed in open ditches.
 In urban settings, stormwater is collected in catch basins (storm drains), which are connected to storm sewers.
 These storm sewers are underground pipes that usually lead to the closest waterbody.

 Is stormwater treated?

-Most stormwater is not “treated” before it is released to the nearest waterbody.
+Most stormwater is not “treated” before it is released to the nearest water body.
 This is very different from sanitary sewers, which flow through closed systems to a water treatment plant.
-For this reason, we must be very mindful of the what can enter our stormwater systems.
+For this reason, we must be very mindful of what can enter our stormwater systems.

 How does stormwater get polluted?

 Stormwater pollution is widespread, and much of it is preventable.
-Stormwater acts like a broom that pushes pollution left on surfaces towards stormdrains, ditches, and streams.
+Stormwater acts like a broom that pushes pollution left on surfaces toward storm drains, ditches, and streams.
 Cleaning up before a storm can prevent the stormwater from picking up pollutants along the way.

 What kinds of pollution are we talking about?